 In addition, a communal Reconciliation service is celebrated during the seasons of Advent and Lent.

-Preparations for children to be prepared and celebrate the Sacraments of Reconciliation and First Communion are coordinated through the Children’s Religious Education Department Contact Fatima Jimenez, Coordinator, volunteers are always welcomed and needed.
+Preparations for children to be prepared and celebrate the Sacraments of Reconciliation and First Communion are coordinated through the Children’s Religious Education Department Contact the Parish office, volunteers are always welcomed and needed.